JohnVspecialist/JohnVspecialist/README.md

 - Derailment mechanics

-- How to jailbreak responsibly
+- Jailbreaking responsibly

+- DEFCON 33 speaker and panelist

+- Pushing the boundaries of AI/ML

+- Writing and talking about AI discoveries

 - The reason the model has a trust & safety team

-- Pushing the boundaries of AI/ML
+- I’m looking to collaborate on Generative & multimodal AI Red Team Ops

 - I’m currently working in AI alignment research, risk assessment, trust & safety, and AI/ML Security

-- Writing and talking about AI discoveries

-- I’m looking to collaborate on Generative AI Red Team Ops

--BASI Team Six Devgru Operations

 - 📫 How to reach me: JohnV@Lysios.ai
 - https://www.linkedin.com/in/john-v-promptengineer